srishatagopam/braille-ascii/README.md

 - Saving to .txt file
 - ASCII art for inverted input image

 If a threshold value is not manually set, an automatic thresholding algorithm is used instead (Otsu's method).
+Small width sizes sacrifices detail with automatic thresholding, so testing different threshold values may be preferred in that case.

 # Usage
 Here are the following command line arguments to use: